NR

 Trade Mark Infringement

-Does using a mark as a metatag or as a key word for banner advertising amount to infringement?
+Does using a mark as a key word for banner advertising amount to infringement?

 The benefits of attracting internet traffic to a website through metatags and sponsored links has led to some website owners creating metatags and paying for sponsored links using a competitor's trade mark or logo.
 While some may view this as a legitimate commercial practice ensuring that consumers are aware of alternative sources for goods and services, others are concerned to prevent their competitors from using their trade marks to divert customers away from their website.

 Under the Trade Marks Act 1994 (TMA), the owner of a registered trade mark is granted the exclusive use of the mark within the UK in connection with the goods or services for which it is registered.
 (A Community Trade Mark gives similar rights throughout the EU.)
-The registered owner has the right to sue any person for trade mark infringement where a sign is used without his consent and:
+The registered owner has the right to sue any person for trade mark infringement where a sign is used without his consent provided that the owner can show there has been:

 Conclusion